Femi Olubanwo has over 30 years’ financing experience in domestic and international large-scale projects across the mining and energy sectors.

-Femi is a founding partner of Banwo & Ighodalo and heads the IP and technology practice, covering all aspects of IP including trademarks, copyright, patents, industrial designs, and other ancillary matters such as entertainment and media, and technology.
+Femi is a founding partner of Banwo & Ighodalo and heads the IP and Technology practice, covering all aspects of IP including trademarks, copyright, patents, industrial designs, and other ancillary matters such as entertainment and media, and Technology.
 He graduated with an LLB (honours) degree in law in 1981 and was admitted to the Nigerian Bar in 1982.
 His other practice areas are banking and corporate finance, project finance, M&A, capital markets, corporate restructuring and mining.

 He has advised several multinational and blue-chip companies in various sectors, including pharmaceuticals, telecommunications and manufacturing, in relation to the protection and enforcement of their IPRs in Africa.
-His commitment to exceeding clients’ expectations, and the assurance of success in any transaction with which he is identified places him above the ordinary lawyer.
+His commitment to exceeding clients’ expectations, and the assurance of success in any transaction with which he is identified place him above the ordinary lawyer.